 Over years of substance abuse, a person's body becomes accustomed to having harmful chemicals in its system.
-The brain is chemically altered to depend in the substance in order to function correctly.
+The brain is chemically altered to depend on the substance in order to function correctly.
 At this stage, a medical detox is necessary to help with the physical addiction.

 Symptoms of alcohol withdrawal can be the most dangerous, and typically begin only a few of hours after the patient's last drink.
-While patients may still have appreciable levels of blood alcohol for up to a day, they nevertheless experiences shaky hands, anxiety, nausea, headache, stomach cramps and profuse perspiration.
+While patients may still have appreciable levels of blood alcohol for up to a day, they nevertheless experience shaky hands, anxiety, nausea, headache, stomach cramps and profuse perspiration.

 Twelve hours after the patient's last drink, they may experience hallucinations.
-The convulsions of alcohol withdrawal seizure can begin between 12 and 24 hours after the last drink.
+The convulsions of alcohol withdrawal seizures can begin between 12 and 24 hours after the last drink.
 Patients tend to be especially prone to seizures if they've been through medical detox on more than one occasion.
 The more often the patient has relapsed in the past, the more serious the seizures.

 Delirium tremens is a serious medical condition that can arise between two and three days after the last drink, and can last up to a week.
 Patients experience extreme tremors, seizures, irregular cardiac activity and very strong and vivid hallucinations.
 This condition requires immediate medical treatment.

 Some people choose to have a doctor prescribe them medications to help with their symptoms, while others will go a more natural route, and supplement with vitamins and mild pain relievers, until the symptoms have passed.
-Whatever method you choose, successful completion of detox is the first and more important step to recovery.
+Whatever method you choose, successful completion of detox is the first and most important step to recovery.

 Detoxification and the treatment for substance abuse is a serious process, and you deserve complete privacy during this period.
 To ensure that you completely recover and can remain clean, it is important that all aspects of your addiction are looked after.
 An addiction often signals other issues.
 Whether they are emotional problems or health problems, it is essential that your treatment addresses all of the issues that are causing your addiction.